Mackenzie | November 22, 2022 | Content Marketing

 All great personas start with a little bit of research.
 Even if you feel like you already have a pretty good grasp on who most of your clients are, it's worth it to dive a little deeper — not just into who you're already working with, but also who you'd like to work with in the future.

 It's always easiest to start with what you know.
 Begin your research by taking a look at your existing clients.
 Here are a few questions to get you started:

 These questions will get you started, but there are a few other tactics you might consider when doing buyer persona research.

 Talk to Customer-Facing Employees

-Your account managers are going to have the best insight into the lives of your clients, since they're the ones in direct contact with them.
-Talk to the customer-facing employees at your own company to get a better sense of the people your company is already working with.
+Your account managers are going to have the best insight into the lives of your clients since they're the ones in direct contact with them.
+Talk to the customer-facing employees at your company to get a better sense of the people you're already working with.

 Talk to Your Clients